Kentucky Overtime Laws

 Key lessons from this case:

 • Employers, including government entities, may raise defenses under the FLSA to contest claims of overtime violations.
-It is important for employees to understand and address these defenses.
+Employees need to understand and address these defenses.

 • Public employees, even when acting on behalf of a public agency employer, can be held individually liable under the FLSA for violations related to overtime compensation.